trishabanerjee27/data-512-homework_2/README.md

 2. **Country Name Mismatches**: Inconsistencies in country names between the two datasets (e.g., Guinea-Bissau, China) required manual aggregation.
 Some discrepancies, like "Korea," where we had separate North and South Korea entries, posed challenges that could not be resolved as it would introduce new bias.
 Thus, these were excluded from the analysis.

 3. **Merging Bias**: As expected, merging datasets led to significant data loss due to unmatched entries.
 Poor data maintenance exacerbated this, as many countries were filtered out during the merge.

-### Quality Bias

-High-quality articles were disproportionately focused on politicians from wealthier, English-speaking countries.
-This suggests a systemic bias where underrepresented countries not only had fewer articles but also lower-quality articles.

 ### Geographic Disparities